zboxfs/zbox-docs/docs/api/browser.md

 empty.

-After all `write` calls are completed, [finish](#finish) must be called to make a version.
+After all `write` calls are completed, [finish](#finish) must be called to make a permanent version.

-This method uses zero-copy manner.
+In browser, this method is zero-copy.
 That is, the specified buffer `buf`, if it is an Uint8Array, is transferred ownership during write instead of copy.

 :::warning Warning
 In order to improve performance, ZboxFS uses [transferable object] in write.
 That means the provided buffer `buf`, if it is an Uint8Array, is **not** usable after calling this method.
-If you want to keep `buf` untouched, make a copy of it before use.
+If you want to keep `buf` unmodified, make a copy of it before use.
 For example, `file.write(buf.slice())`.
 :::